-Higher Diploma in Science in Computing (Software Development) - ICT SKILLS/SPRINGBOARD+This is an online Level 8 conversion course.
-Now open for Applications for January 2020 start.
+Higher Diploma in Science in Computing (Software Development) - ICT SKILLS/SPRINGBOARD+Open for applications on www.springboardcourses.ie

 Discipline: Computer Science and Applied Physics